khanasunil5/service-desk-ticketing-simulation/Ticket-Simulations/4-printer-not-printing/ticket.md

-# INC-0004 – Printer Not Printing (Medium)
+# Printer Not Printing (Medium)

 ## User report
-“My print jobs are stuck and nothing is printing.”
+“Receiving a error when trying to print.”

 ## Priority
-Medium
+Medium - user impacted but able to continue working without printing.

 ## Public comment (initial)
 Hi, thanks for reporting this.
 I’m investigating the printer issue now and will update you shortly.